ei-sanu/codecraftintern/README.md

 - `npm run start` - Runs the built app in production mode
 - `npm run lint` - Runs the linter to check code quality

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License